-Prospective APRNs and NPs must complete a post-graduate nursing education that awards at least a master’s degree (MSN) to successful participants.
+Prospective APRNs, including NPs, must complete a post-graduate nursing education that awards at least a master’s degree (MSN).

 If you will opt for an out-of-state option, ensure that it includes the important areas covered by board-approved Kentucky programs or is approved by the board of nursing in that state.